Tutorial

 Other installation options

-- Docker containers are published regularly,
+- Docker containers are published regularly

-- Some projects provide system-level packages for installation and/or pre-built binaries for various platforms,
+- Some projects provide system-level packages for installation and/or pre-built binaries for various platforms

 - Building from source is always an option.

-Please check-out each project's GitHub pages for more options.
+Please check out each project's GitHub pages for more options.

-Step 1: Connect to Cardano
+Step 1.
+Connect to Cardano

-The Hydra Head protocol a connection to the Cardano layer one network to verify
+The Hydra Head protocol requires a connection to Cardano layer 1 to verify and post protocol transactions in a trustless way.
+Start by setting up a cardano-node

-synchronizing the whole history and get started quickly.
+on the public testnet.
+With Mithril, you can skip synchronizing the whole history and get started quickly.

-mithril-client snapshot download $SNAPSHOT_DIGEST
+mithril-client cardano-db download latest

-Then we can run a cardano-node
+Next, run a cardano-node

 cardano-node run \